The Diversity of the Catholic Church

 Why is everyone standing when I’m used to kneeling during the consecration?

 This is the normal practice in the Byzantine Catholic Church during the consecration of the holy gifts and also in the Orthodox tradition.
 We are standing with our Resurrected and Glorified Lord and this is our proper liturgical sign of being united with Christ as one body.
 There is no disrespect in standing.
 Kneeling is considered penitential.
 We only kneel at certain services during Lent, such as during our Liturgies of the Presanctified Gifts.
+During Lent (called the Great Fast), a more pronounced form of deeply spiritual bowing or type of kneeling, called a prostration, is the traditional form practiced in the Eastern churches.

 Do I sit or do I stand?

 When new, it’s best to follow what others do.
-While any the books for a service may indicate when to sit/stand, the guiding principle is observe, to stand or sit based on what is taking place in “real time”.
+While the books for a service may indicate when to sit/stand, the guiding principle is observe, to stand or sit based on what is taking place in “real time”.
 Even seasoned Byzantine Catholics may sometimes mix up when to sit/stand.
 It is a matter of adjusting to what is happening in the moment.

 Incensing: The deacon or priest will often incense the people or church at different times.
 The proper posture is to always stand during any incensing.
 You can return to sitting after the incensing ends if that is a point where the parishioners normally would be sitting.
 In blessings with incense, such as at the start of Liturgy, everyone should make a slight bow (not the sign of the cross).